 I had trouble deciding what to name this meatball recipe, and the fact is that I couldn’t think of anything that did them justice.
-So I kept it simple for SEO purposes, but don’t let the boring name fool you – these low carb meatballs are truly amazing!
+So I kept it simple for SEO purposes and called them Italian Pork & Parmesan Meatballs, but don’t let the boring name fool you – these keto meatballs are truly amazing!

 This dish was inspired by a recipe I found for Italian meatballs served in the Apulian city of Bari (Polpette al barase) in an old cookbook by Joyce Goldstein called Enoteca.
 The meatballs themselves are pretty similar to the ones in my Low Carb Meatballs alla Parmigiana recipe, but the similarity ends there.

 This sauce is simple, and not as “tomatoey” as a traditional marinara sauce because it’s thinned out with chicken broth and enhanced with lemon zest and herbs.
 It’s bright and fresh, but also rich from the addition of a splash of heavy cream.

 Traditionally these meatballs would be served over mashed potatoes or polenta, so I used a parmesan flavored cauliflower puree to get a similar feel.
 To make this both prettier, and more complex in flavor, I wilted some arugula in olive oil and garlic.
 The result was a fantastic, slightly bitter component that really made this dish shine.